Edinburgh College of Art PhD Scholarships

 Applications for full-time and part-time PhD study will be considered.
 Awards made to part-time students however will be made pro-rata, therefore £8,000 per year over 6 years of prescribed study.

-If wishing to commence a new programme of study in September 2017 you must ensure that you have fully completed and submitted your PhD programme application for admission using the University's online system by no later than 25th January 2017.
+If wishing to commence a new programme of study in September 2018 you must ensure that you have fully completed and submitted your PhD programme application for admission using the University's online system by no later than 25th January 2018.

-The ECA Selection Panel.
-The Panel will rank the applications in relation to the following criteria:
+The ECA Selection Panel will score the applications in relation to the following marking criteria:

-The ECA Selection Panel will meet in March 2017 to review the scholarship applications.
-All scholarship applicants will be contacted with the outcome by late March/early April 2017.
-The successful applicants will be announced on the ECA website at the start of the 2017-18 academic year.
-Please note: if successful in obtaining funding from any other University of Edinburgh or Research Council funding source, recipients of the ECA PhD Scholarship may be required to relinquish their ECA PhD Scholarship.
+The ECA Selection Panel will meet in March 2018 to review the scholarship applications.
+All scholarship applicants will be contacted with the outcome by late March 2018.
+The successful applicants will be announced on the ECA website at the start of the 2018-2019 academic year.

 Please contact the ECA Postgraduate Office – email@example.com – if you have any questions about the application process.